jaimesimns/sonification-mre-notes/posts/March/mar18.md

         - my choice to focus noise versus music is deliberate and plays with traditional meanings of music vs noise-based soundscape [14]; can connect this to Ottawa Valley music traditions arriving from colonial settlement
   - Part B: potentially *image sonifications* turned into music (not based on auditory icons) would allow for the sonification of colonial imagery in the form of archival photos, but also connect with the colonial nature of settler music in the Ottawa Valley through the traditional meanings of music vs soundscape [see 14 again]; "amplification of the meaning" [15]
         - I see this as alternating geosonification with image sonification in a vaguely rectangular section of the Ottawa River
+        - sonifications have been used with embodiment/interactive art installations [15]
-        - the use of Ottawa Valley-style music creates engagement at the auditory level with the history itself, not just with the image alone; returning sound to the visual image for a multisensory understanding of the past [15.1, 15.2]
+        - the use of Ottawa Valley-style music creates engagement at the auditory level with the history itself, not just with the image alone; returning sound to the visual image for a multisensory understanding of the past [16.1, 16.2]
-        - the role of silence/base audio in between reaching different sonifications [16]
+        - the role of silence/base audio in between reaching different sonifications [17]
-- not totally sure of the image sonifications; could include both or just focus on the data
+        - not totally sure of the image sonifications; as previously mentioned I am having a bit of a hard time justifying their use/'historicalness' to a degree that I think Dr. Nelles would accept; however this project could include both or just focus on the data sonifications (geosonifications).